zinic/crawl/core.md

 #### Using Aspects

-Using an aspect requires a roll to determine the character's skill in execution.
-Any aspect that requires a roll will also present a difficulty scale.
-The difficulty of an aspect is represented as a number that must be overcome by the character's roll for the character to be considered successful.
+Aspects define how they are used.
+Many aspects will requires a skill check roll to determine success and degree of success or failure in both cases.
+Skill checks may have a difficulty.
+The difficulty of a skill check is represented as a number that must be overcome by the character's roll for the character to be considered successful.

 This roll may be modified from several sources including: magic, equipment and other aspects.

 Character aspects may have an action point cost associated with them.

 Only when characters are in initiative do action point costs matter.
 Outside of initiative, all aspects may be utilized with the aciton point cost being a guide to how long it may take the character - this is at the game masters discretion!

 ### Check Difficulty

-Certain game actions are represented as a check: a challenge that a character must attempt to defeat with a roll.
+Certain game actions are represented as a skill check: a challenge that a character must attempt to defeat with a roll.
 Each check must either be related to an acquired aspect or to one of the three core character aspects.

 The difficulty of a check is the number that the player must roll at or above to have been considered successful.